OKRs vs. KPIs: What we'll explore

 Pitfall #1: Uncertainty in KPI quantity

-When it comes to KPIs vs OKRs, the right number of KPI metrics is too subjective:
+When trying to decide on the right number of KPI metrics, the answer is typically too subjective:

 - Too few KPIs: the picture of performance can be biased, misleading, or confusing